 - Center for Advocacy, Prevention and Empowerment (CAPE, formerly GVESS): provides prevention education and survivor support resources, including for same-gender interpersonal and relationship violence.
-Diverse and allied volunteers are also needed to serve as part of the SASA Network.
+Diverse and allied volunteers are also needed; see opportunities here.

 - Graduate School of Professional Psychology: Clinic provides sliding scale individual and group therapy to campus and community members, including transgender/sexual counseling.

 - Study Abroad (Office of International Education): provides some initial points to consider and resources for LGBTIQ international studies/travel.
 Our offices also jointly sponsor an annual panel on Studying "Out" & Abroad.
 Also see our Scholarships section for an LGBT-focused study abroad scholarship.

 If you would like to work with our staff to develop and provide an LGBTIQA-specific web gateway and/or services through your office or organization, please contact us.

 The DU-related organizations and working groups below are listed alphabetically.

 AlumNetwork | Collaborative Health | Grad Student Network | JRA | Out4Biz | OutLaws | QAC | Queerbel | QEA | QFA | QUE | QSA | TransAllies | TransNetwork

 In addition to and/or instead of their own web and/or social media site, many organizations have an email listserv through which members stay connected and informed.
 For groups marked with an asterisk (*), visit our Communication page for details on their email networks.